helenarichie/helenarichie.github.io/_posts/2022-05-20-Cloud-Wind-Simulation.md

 # Simulating Dusty Clouds With Cholla

 ## Cloud Wind Dynamics
+The dynamics of an interaction between a cool, dense, spherical cloud and a warmer or hot planar shock is a well-studied problem.
+The seminal paper by [Klein et al. (1994)](http://adsabs.harvard.edu/doi/10.1086/173554) outlines a study of this problem in two dimensions, ignoring radiative losses, thermal conduction, magnetic fields, and gravitational forces.
+While certainly an oversimplification, this formulation provides useful insight into this problem.<br>
+In short, this study showed that small clouds are destroyed in several "cloud crushing times", $t_{cc}$.
+A cloud crushing time is defined as the amount of time it takes for a shock to cross through a cloud, $t_{cc}=\chi^{1/2}a_0/v_b$, where $a_0$ is the radius of the spherical cloud and $v_b$ is the speed of the shock wave in the intercloud medium. $\chi$ is the ratio between the densities of the cloud and medium in which it sits.

+The constraint that this result applies to small clouds means is a result of assuming that the pressure behind the shock wave in the intercloud medium is constant.

 ## Cloud Wind Simulations
 To study how dust evolves in galactic outflows, we first turn to the simple problem of dust transport in an isolated wind simulation.
 I started with a cloud of radius 0.1$~\text{kpc}$ in a 2$\times$1$\times$1$~\text{kpc}^3$ tunnel.
 I used a grid size of 256$\times$128$\times$128$~\text{pix}^3$, so our resolution was around 7.8$~\text{pc}/\text{pix}$.<br>